rickie95/todolist/README.md

   - **mutation-testing**: performs a mutation on `core` code and his tests.
   - **code-analysis**: sends data to Coveralls and Sonarcloud services.

+# Build reproducibility

+You have multiple choices to test this project:

+- **Jenkins' container**: Uses a instance of Jenkins to build, test and analyse the app, also providing a nice view for tests reports.
+- **Testing-Container**: An Ubunutu Docker image with fixed versions of both Maven and JDK, UI tests are made possible by TightVNC.
+- A **Travis CI instance** is available but for this repository only.

 ## Jenkins CI container